 -

-CDC - Rabies serology
+CDC - Rabies main page

 NOTE: Laboratory tests cannot establish immunity to the diseases included in this topic; the laboratory tests discussed here can only provide evidence of vaccination or previous exposure.